symfony/symfony-docs/glossary.rst

    Acme
         *Acme* is a sample company name used in Symfony demos and documentation.
-        Ut's used as a namespace where you would normally use your own company's name (e.g. ``Acme\BlogBundle``).
+        It's used as a namespace where you would normally use your own company's name (e.g. ``Acme\BlogBundle``).

    Action